 Emerging Leaders in Engineering: Cohort 5 (Spring 2023)

-Cohort Five, Emerging Leaders in Engineering, begins on April 15, 2023.
-Students must complete a minimum of 15 hours of programming (virtual or in-person) to receive a certificate of completion, pick and choose sessions that work for your schedule.
+Emerging Leaders in Engineering runs June 26 – June 30, 2023, in Colorado Springs.
+Students only have to complete 15 hours of programming to receive a stipend and completion certificate.
+Pick and choose sessions that work for your schedule.

 This Program is Open To: